borodatiukdmytro/Dmytro_Borodatiuk/README.md

 Go to the root of the project

 ## Step 2
-Clone project to your device
+Install project to your device

 ## Step 3
 To run use  'npm run test -w tasks' command